 The Provincial Government calculates the tax using Method #1… WHY?
 Obviously the additional tax payable on values over $3,000,000 doesn’t seem that ‘bad’ using this method as the percent payable is 2% vs. 5% (in Method #2).
 Also, due to the way the percentages are calculated in Method #1, there’s more chance for error.
 That’s why you see Lawyers and Notaries using Method #2.
 It’s definitely the easier way to calculate the PTT!

 For further details regarding the PTT, click here.

-There are a number of EXEMPTIONS that are available to purchasers from paying the full PTT amount.
-The most common exemption is called the First-Time Home Buyer’s Program (HBP).
-To qualify for the HBP, all of the following requirements must be met:
+YES!
+There are several exemptions that are available to purchasers from paying the full PTT amount.
+The 2 most common exemptions are:

 There are further requirements to keep the exemption.
 Please view them here.